What are Evals?

 Understanding model behavior

-Evals enable systematic comparison of different models or versions by running standardized test cases and producing quantitative results.
+Evals enable systematic comparison of different models by running standardized test cases and producing quantitative results.
 They can measure:

-The OpenAI Evals registry includes pre-built tests for question answering, logic puzzles, code generation, and content compliance.
+The OpenAI Evals registry includes pre-built tests for complex tasks including logic puzzles, code generation, and content safety compliance.

 Types of Evals

-Compare model outputs to known correct answers using deterministic checks.
-Ideal for tasks with clear, verifiable answers (e.g., math, multiple-choice).
+- Basic (Ground-Truth) Evals: These compare model outputs to known correct answers using deterministic checks.
+They are ideal for tasks with clear, verifiable answers such as mathematical problems or multiple-choice exams.

 Using the Evals registry

-The registry offers datasets and evaluation logic for:
+The registry offers standardized datasets and evaluation logic for a wide variety of industries:

 Each eval is defined by a YAML config and (optionally) reference data files.
 Running an eval is as simple as installing the openai-evals package and launching a command or using the API.